Rutgers University Press: Comics Culture

-Edited by Corey K. Creekmur, Craig Fischer, Jeet Heer, and Ana Merino.

-Volumes in the Comics Culture series explore the artistic, historical, social, and cultural significance of newspaper comic strips, comic books, and graphic novels, with individual titles devoted to focused studies of key titles, characters, writers, and artists throughout the history of comics; additional books in the series address major themes or topics in comics studies, including prominent genres, national traditions, and significant historical and theoretical issues.
+The Comics Culture series, edited by Corey K. Creekmur, Craig Fischer, Jeet Heer, and Ana Merino, focuses on the artistic, historical, social, and cultural significance of newspaper comic strips, comic books, and graphic novels.
+Some entries in the series focus on individual comics titles, characters, writers, or artists, while others are about major themes, genres, traditions, and topics in comics studies.